DMCA PROTECTED AND MONITORED

 Lastly, through the USJA a BJJ instructor who has simply tested out for their judo rank can now offer and give their students ranks in BJJ and judo.
 Now the door has been opened that will make it more difficult for the sole judo program, club or school to thrive.
 For the judo instructor who teaches at a BJJ school, there is no need for him.
 The BJJ instructor has been dually ranked in judo through this new reciprocity, so he can continue to teach BJJ the way he or she always have with zero to little judo being formally taught.

-So the questions that really remains are: Is the USJA actually bettering judo or bettering BJJ?
+So the questions that really remains are: Is this actually bettering judo or bettering BJJ?
+Is it creating a pool that will make the sport of Judo better?
 Are they growing Judo or merely just growing the organization?

 I honestly cant see someone who has worked hard for years to attain rank in BJJ would even expect that simply learning history and Japanese terminology magically grants them a black belt or ANY rank in Judo.
 It certainly doesn't make their throws and grappling skills better.
-Why would any BJJ practitioner respect anything about judo when we tell them to just pass this written exam and we will give you a rank in it.
+Why would any Black belt BJJ practitioner respect anything about judo when we tell them to just pass this written exam and we will give you can by pass every rank to brown belt.
 Since when would you Just GIVE Any rank away...even a kyu rank

 Judo is being sold out by this new USJA reciprocity initiative.
-I don't see this new policy as anything other than a money grab.
-Period.
+I don't see this new rank reciprocity policy as anything other than a money grab for the organization.
+It certainly isn't about preserving Judo, Period.

 If you're a BJJ black belt who wants to learn judo...just put a white belt on and go learn learn judo.
 If you are a judo black belt who wants to learn BJJ put on a white belt and go learn BJJ.